Dapper-House/dapper-house.github.io/index.md

 ## DAPPER HOUSE

 We are coming soon!
-Please visit [our Facebook page](https://www.facebook.com/DapperHouseMen/) to get th lastest updates.
+Please visit [our Facebook page](https://www.facebook.com/DapperHouseMen/) to get the lastest updates.